contentful/ls-content-as-code/README.md

 # Contentful Content Migration Examples
-These scripts are used in Contentful's [Managing Content at Scale developer course](https://public.learningcenter.contentful.com/learner/courseinfo/id:172).
+These scripts are used in Contentful's [Managing Content at Scale](https://public.learningcenter.contentful.com/learner/courseinfo/id:172)developer course.

 To go through the example migration scripts first spin up a new PoC space and import the JSON export file using the Contentful CLI: